Huge numbers of teachers and students in the UK will be familiar with the exam board Edexcel.

 Has Edexcel been involved in any recent controversy?

-Probably the most high-profile controversy involving an Edexcel exam paper took place in 2019, when the board withheld the exam results of 78 students after an A-level maths paper was leaked online.
+Probably the most high-profile controversy involving an Edexcel exam paper occurred in 2019, when the board withheld the exam results of 78 students after an A-level maths paper was leaked online.

-The security breach, which happened before tens of thousands of students sat an Edexcel maths paper on 14 June, prompted uproar among candidates concerned they would be at an unfair disadvantage.
+The security breach, which happened before tens of thousands of students sat an Edexcel maths paper, prompted uproar among candidates who feared they would be at an unfair disadvantage.

-Following an investigation, the company confirmed that the entire paper had been shared by a number of students on a closed social media network before the exam was sat.
+Following an investigation, the exam board confirmed that the entire paper had been shared by a number of students on a closed social media network before the exam was sat.

-Along with other boards, Edexcel was caught up in controversy in 2019 after it was revealed that it was possible to pass the new maths specification A level with a mark of only 14 per cent.
+Along with other boards, Edexcel was caught up in another controversy in 2019 when it was revealed that it was possible to pass the new specification maths A level with a mark of only 14 per cent.

-However, there is regular outcry over the difficulty of questions on certain Edexcel maths exam papers, with one GCSE question described as “sadistic” by students in 2023.
+There have been concerns in recent years about the difficulty of questions in some Edexcel maths papers, with one GCSE question described as “sadistic” by students in 2023.

-Beyond the stress of exam days, questions have also been raised in the past about Edexcel’s status as a profit-making company and the fact that owner Pearson publishes textbooks and resources to support the exams.
-Concerns were raised that the profit motive might mean it does not always work in the interests of young people.
+Questions have also been raised in the past about Edexcel’s status as a profit-making company and the fact that owner Pearson publishes textbooks and resources to support the exams.
+Concerns were voiced that the profit motive might mean it does not always work in the interests of young people.